Estimated reading time: 4 minutes

 None of those problems are too destructive or hard to control, and they all have relatively easy solutions.

 They’re usually very reliable trees.
 They thrive in conditions that other trees don’t like, such as soggy or frosty areas.
 It’s pretty easy to get them to crop well.

-Plus, they’re beautiful trees to have in the garden, with large glossy green leaves, beautiful white blossom, and a stunning autumn display.
+Plus, they’re beautiful trees to have in the garden, with large glossy green leaves, beautiful white blossoms, and a stunning autumn display.

 Clearly, we’re big fans of pears, which is why we’ve been steadily expanding the number of varieties we grow on the farm.